drifter1/compiler/README.md

 ## Running the included examples

 Examples are included in the *examples* subdirectory.
-You can compile *example1.c* in the Simple-C language via:
+You can compile *example2.c* in the Simple-C language via:

 ```
-./bin/compiler examples/simple_c_examples/example1.c
+./bin/compiler examples/simple_c_examples/example2.c
 ```

 This will print out parsing debugging information in the terminal console and also create the *symtab_dump.out* and *revisit_dump.out* files.

 **terminal output:**
 ```
+Declarations Node with 2 declarations
 Declaration Node of data-type 1 for 1 names
-Declaration Node of data-type 2 for 1 names
+Declaration Node of data-type 2 for 2 names
-Statements Node with 2 statements
+Statements Node with 1 statements
 For Node with loop counter i
 Initialize:
 Assign Node of entry i